abpframework/abp/docs/en/Themes/LeptonXLite/Angular.md

 ///...
 ```
 ## Mobile Navbar Items.
-There are two parts to the mobile navbar.
-The mobile navbar has  Language-Switch and   User-Profile.You can swap out each of these parts individually.
+There are two parts of the mobile navbar.
+The mobile navbar has Language-Switch and User-Profile.
+You can swap out each of these parts individually.

 The Mobile language-Selection component key is `eThemeLeptonXComponents.MobileLanguageSelection`.